To add more Italian culture into your family life, check out these events, festivities, attractions, and other Italian spots in New York City.

 Westchester Italian Cultural Center

 The Garibaldi-Meucci Museum was once the residence of Antonio Meucci, who is considered to be the true inventor of the telephone.
 The space was also a refuge to Giuseppe Garibaldo who was a hero in the unification of Italy.
-The museum’s mission is to preserve the legacies of these 2 men and has done so for more than 50 years.
+The museum’s mission is to preserve the legacies of these two men and it has done so for more than 50 years.
 Italian-American heritage and culture is brought to life via art programs, educational classes, and the like.
 The museum is open to visitors Wednesday–Saturday.

 Bronx Little Italy